pravega/.github/how-to-release.md

 > Pravega -> Pravega Keycloak Client / Pravega Spark Connector -> Pravega Schema Registry -> Pravega Flink Connector -> Pravega Samples

 # Decide to release
 Deciding to release is the first step of the release process.
-The steering committee is responsible for announcing the release decision on Slack `#dev` channel.
-This is a consensus-based decision of the entire community, There is no formal process to decide to release, but any objections needs to be resolved by consensus before starting the release.
+Any committer can propose to start the release process by proposing to start a new release on the mailing list, giving 72 hours for people to respond and volunteer for release manager.
+If there are no concerns, then the committer can proceed.
+If there are concerns or objections, then the Steering Committee can arbitrate and resolve it.
+Starting the release should be a consensus-based decision of the entire community.

 ## Select a release manager

-All the project committers can volunteer to be the release manager by replying to the release decision message in Slack, and the steering committee can select or propose one as the release manager.
+All the project committers can volunteer to be the release manager by replying to the release decision mail, and the steering committee can select or propose one as the release manager.

 If there are multiple volunteers, the steering committee should discuss and select a release manager, preferrably on a first-come-first-serve basis.
 All the other volunteers will be backup candidates if the designated one is unavailable or unable to perform their duties.